 Black Friday is the most popular retail holiday of the year.
 If you plan on shopping this season, this guide will show you where to go and how to get the best deals.

 Also, unless otherwise noted, the in-store tips and deals outlined here also apply online – so if you forget anything while you’re out and about, all is not lost.
-And some deals are exclusively found online – available when you get home from a long day of shopping or on your phone as you wait in line at the store.
+Some deals are actually online-only.
+They’ll be waiting for you when you get home from a long day of shopping or on your phone as you wait in line at the store.

 Thanksgiving and Black Friday Open Hours

 Your Black Friday experience will be infinitely more rewarding (and probably a fair bit less stressful) if you know when to go where.
 These are the 2017 Thanksgiving and Black Friday open hours for all the physical stores listed in this article: